weaksloth/dolphinscheduler-sdk-java/README.md

 # 2 features
 ##  2.1 easy to operate
-just use this sdk like using web view
+just use this sdk like using web ui

-## 2.2 multi version support
+## 2.2 support multiple versions

-with dolphinscheduler's develop,the rest api maybe change,so I want to support dolphinscheduler `2.0.5` and `3.1.4` version
+with dolphinscheduler's develop,the rest api maybe change,so there are two versions supported:

-​
+* `2.0.5-release` in branch `2.0.5-release`
+* `3.0.4-release` in branch `3.0.4-release`

-## 2.3 supported operations
+## 2.3 support multiple operations

 Project: